erseit/License-Management-System/README.md

 ```

 - If it's necessary, to change the backend endpoint go to [.env](https://github.com/erseit/License-Management-System/blob/main/tabs/.env) in /client/tabs
-- If it is the first run:
+- If it is the first run, to install all libraries give the command.
+For next executions, you can ignore this step:
 ```
 npm install
 ``````